-An intra-aortic balloon pump (IABP) is a temporary device that supports the heart.
-It increases the amount of blood available for the heart and makes it easier to pump blood out to the body.
+An intra-aortic balloon pump (IABP) is a device that can support the heart.
+It is a short-term tool that can increase the amount of blood for the heart.
+It also makes it easier to pump blood out to the body.
+The ballon sits in the aorta.
+A large artery that carries blood away from the heart.

 Reasons for Procedure